andrejsharapov/mctpms/README.md

 [![download][download-img]][download]

+> **Note**
+>A link to download the texture pack will appear once all the textures have been created.

 ## Bugs

 If you find a bug in the textures or have suggestions for improving the texture pack, please [report it here][bugs].